 This course presents a comparison of the major religions of the world from a historical perspective.
-Emphasis is placed on the origin, development, and social influence of Christianity, Judaism, Islam, Hinduism, Buddhism, and others.
-(Dual listed as REL100) Code C
+Emphasis is placed on the origin, development and social influence of Christianity, Judaism, Islam, Hinduism, Buddhism and others.
+Code C

 HIS 220.
 Contemporary Studies (3-0-3)